meghana010/Ecostyleshop/readme.md

     Donot forget to run mongod in windows Powershell.
 7. Run the command
  cmd:       concurrently "npm run start-frontend" "npm run start-backend"
-8. Both front-end and back-end will run on different ports 3000 and 5000 make sure theya re not engaged.
+8. Both front-end and back-end will run on different ports 3000 and 5000 make sure they are not engaged.

 Register before you login